-Arthritis consists of over 128 unique conditions and auto-immune diseases that can trigger severe joint irritation and discomfort.
-Stem Cell transplants for arthritis can help manage and eliminate the arthritic condition permanently, safely, and effectively using enhanced UC-MSC+ stem cells.
+Arthritis comprises more than 128 distinct conditions and autoimmune diseases that can cause severe joint inflammation and pain.
+Stem cell transplantation for arthritis can help manage and permanently eliminate the arthritic condition, safely and effectively, using enhanced UC-MSC+ stem cells.

-Arthritis is not a single condition; it is a family of over 100 types of conditions referring to joint disease or joint pain.
+Arthritis is not a single condition; it is a family of more than 100 conditions that involve joint disease or joint pain.
 The two common forms of arthritis are osteoarthritis and rheumatoid arthritis.
 The disease affects people of all genders, ages, and racial backgrounds and is considered one of the leading causes of disabilities in the world.
-A diagnosis of arthritis can occur as we begin to age.
+A diagnosis of arthritis can occur with age.

 Common symptoms of arthritis include: